-- Extend the time to whatever you want or enter 0 for Never on both settings to make sure they are disabled.
+- Extend the time to whatever you want or enter 0 for Never on both settings to ensure they are disabled.

 By changing the times for power and sleep, you can at least extend the time before your computer locks up.

-So, if you’re only leaving the desk for a short period, you won’t need to sign in again.
+So, if you only leave the desk briefly, you won’t need to sign in again.

 5. Make sure Dynamic Lock isn’t turned on